conduition/conduition.io/source/_posts/isogenies-intro.md

 There are some complications though.
 There is no isogeny-based equivalent to the Nothing-Up-My-Sleeve (NUMS) points used by some taproot addresses to disable key-path spending.
 To date, nobody has yet found a transparent algorithm to generate a supersingular elliptic curve with an unknown endomorphism ring - a _NUMS curve._

-It's possible the Bitcoin community could do something similar to the [Perpetual Powers-of-Tau ceremony](https://github.com/privacy-ethereum/perpetualpowersoftau) run by the Ethereum community to produce some evolving set of semi-trustworthy canonical NUMS curves, which are occasionally committed to the blockchain via something like OpenTimestamps.

 If interested parties can interact, they could run [a multiparty protocol to generate a NUMS curve](https://eprint.iacr.org/2022/1469.pdf) by walking from a starting curve $E_0$ to some final curve $E_n$, each of the $n$ parties contributing one intermediate isogeny $\phi_i: E_{i - 1} \rightarrow E_i$ and - for security - a simple proof that they know $\phi_i$.
 Each party promises to forget their isogeny $\phi_i$ after the ceremony concludes.

 Any honest agent who participated in the setup ceremony should be confident the resulting curve is indeed unspendable, because if even one party did indeed honestly erase their contribution isogeny, then there is exists no known path from $E_0$ to $E_n$, and so $\text{End}(E_n)$ is also unknown.
 However, this protocol requires all interested parties to participate in the ceremony, even if asynchronously, which can be troublesome in practice.

+It's possible the Bitcoin community could do something similar to the [Perpetual Powers-of-Tau ceremony](https://github.com/privacy-ethereum/perpetualpowersoftau) run by the Ethereum community to produce some evolving set of semi-trustworthy canonical NUMS curves, which are occasionally committed to the blockchain via something like OpenTimestamps.
+Though ideally we'd prefer something more transparent and reproducible.

+[Here is a 2024 paper](https://academic.oup.com/comjnl/article/67/8/2702/7681095) which surveys various attempts to hash into random (NUMS) supersingular elliptic curves.

 ### Silent Payments